grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 ```

 This approach is what Steve Freeman and Nat Pryce call "Allow queries; expect commands"[^GOOS].

-## Interface discovery and the sources of abstractions

-=====================TODO

-As promised, the last chapter included some interface discovery, even though it wasn't your typical way of applying this approach.

-The goal was to decouple from the framework, so if there was domain knowledge here, this would be a problem
-Command/UseCase - pattern, (services layer)
-CommandFactory - pattern
-ReservationInProgress - pattern/domain
-ReservationInProgressFactory - pattern
-TODO: sources of abstraction - here, it's mainly architecture, but there is ReservationInProgress

 ## Data Transfer Objects and TDD